Accommodation

 From $100.00

-HOOKED ON HARDWICKE is a 2 bedroom holiday house on the esplanade that accommodates up to 6 guests with beach access across the road.
+Hooked on Hardwicke is a two-bedroom holiday house on the esplanade that accommodates up to six guests with beach access across the road.

-Open plan kitchen with fridge/freezer, gas oven/stove top, microwave, air fryer, sandwich press, electric fry pan, K-fee coffee pod machine (BYO pods - K-fee expressi pods available at Aldi), toaster, kettle, dining with 6 seater table, lounge with L shaped lounge, smart TV, reverse cycle split system air-conditioner.
+Open plan kitchen with fridge/freezer, gas oven and stovetop, microwave, air fryer, sandwich press, electric frypan, K-fee coffee pod machine (BYO pods - K-fee expressi pods available at Aldi), toaster, kettle, dining area with a six-seater table, lounge with an L-shaped suite, smart TV, and reverse cycle split system air-conditioner.

-2nd lounge area with small TV, 2 recliners, 2 seater lounge plus a futon that can be converted to a double bed.
+Second lounge area with small TV, two recliners, a two-seater lounge, plus a futon that can be converted to a double bed.

 Main bedroom with reverse cycle split system air-conditioner.